 Different industries and markets will, though, benefit in slightly different ways from the advent of a digital solution.

-Digital Transformation in Banking
+Digital transformation in banking

 Digital technologies now impact every aspect of financial services, and digital platforms have become a crucial mechanism for engaging with existing and potential customers.
 Hence the reason why institutions need to embrace these technologies and leverage the changes they bring, to nurture and strengthen a customer-centric approach.

-41% of financial institution executives state that digital transformation initiatives have only been partially deployed, whilst 27% have managed to execute a limited deployment, 11% are still in the design phase and 4% of financial institution executives have no digital transformation strategy in place at all.
+41% of financial institution executives state that digital transformation initiatives have only been partially deployed, whilst 27% have managed to execute a limited deployment, 11% are still in the design phase, and 4% of financial institution executives have no digital transformation strategy in place at all.

-In a race for the hearts, and wallets, of modern and particularly young consumers, traditional financial institutions will need to catch up with digitally native challenger banks.
+In a race for the hearts and wallets of modern and particularly young consumers, traditional financial institutions will need to catch up with digitally native challenger banks.
 As part of their start-up ethos, they already offer a fully digital experience to their audience, through a ‘customer experience first’ approach, delivered via digital KYC onboarding, without having to consider legacy back-end processes.

-Digital Transformation in Payments
+Digital transformation in payments

 With PSD2 and GDPR now in action, questions are being raised about whether this was a success for the payments market and whether legacy structures need to be shaken up as the status of real-time payments and open banking initiatives in Europe become complicated.

-Digital Transformation in Property
+Digital transformation in property

-The use of digital innovation and technologies in all areas of property firms has provided the basis for a rapid overhaul of the property market during Covid-19.
-Online viewing, and remote onboarding and verification, have been key to providing enablement to a sector that was subjected to forced closure, as the Covid-19 lockdown was implemented.
-The front-end of the property sector can easily be digitised and sped up, but the back-end is more difficult, due to their regulatory requirements within mortgage lending and property sales.
+The use of digital innovation and technologies in all areas of property firms has provided the basis for a rapid overhaul of the property market during COVID-19.
+Online viewing, and remote onboarding and verification have been key to providing enablement to a sector that was subjected to forced closure as the Covid-19 lockdown was implemented.
+The front-end of the property sector can easily be digitised and sped up, but the back-end is more difficult due to their regulatory requirements within mortgage lending and property sales.
 In order to take advantage of growth opportunities, property firms will need to find ways of digitally transforming all parts of the customer journey.

-Digital Transformation in Recruitment
+Digital transformation in recruitment

 Since the UK’s exit from the EU, there is greater regulatory pressure to ensure ongoing Right to Work compliance by the Home Office.

 The first wave of digital transformation focussed on the transformation of processes under the guise of Industry 4.0 and the opportunities that digital technology provided for automation and data exchange.
-The second wave has already begun and is about the Internet of Things (IoT), Machine Learning (ML) and Artificial Intelligence (AI), as it continues to drive digital transformation to the next level.
+The second wave has already begun and is about the Internet of Things (IoT), Machine Learning (ML) and Artificial Intelligence (AI) as it continues to drive digital transformation to the next level.

-Like them or loathe them ML and AI are two technologies that work together.
+Like them or loathe them, ML and AI are two technologies that work together.
 This technology makes it easier to analyse phenomenal amounts of data automatically in a simplified manner, allowing more accurate and useful data results to be delivered, which is of particular interest to the regulated industry when it comes to AML monitoring and PEPs and sanctions.

-A proactive approach, using this second wave of digital transformation, can benefit regulated businesses, rather than their previously reactive approach to compliance and regulation.
+A proactive approach, using this second wave of digital transformation, can benefit regulated businesses rather than their previously reactive approach to compliance and regulation.
 But there needs to be caution.

-Biometrics and facial recognition for onboarding has already come under the spotlight, with some fears around issues of racial profiling and mass surveillance.
+Biometrics and facial recognition for onboarding have already come under the spotlight, with some fears around issues of racial profiling and mass surveillance.
 But there’s no doubt that digital transformation will be critical for business growth during the challenging times ahead.

 So, what do we conclude from all this?

-Firstly, with real end-to-end digitisation, rather than partial or outsourced solutions, or a smoke and mirrors approach, digital transformation is no longer an IT buzzword façade but a definitive real-time solution for businesses that truly want to continue to grow.
+Firstly, with real end-to-end digitisation, rather than partial or outsourced solutions or a smoke and mirrors approach, digital transformation is no longer an IT buzzword façade but a definitive real-time solution for businesses that truly want to continue to grow.

-NorthRow is part of that solution for many companies and we understand that digital transformation is a process in itself and that there is no magic bullet to success.
-By doing our own due diligence, however, we can help you to understand what it will take to make your business more efficient and profitable, by wholeheartedly embracing a measured and bespoke digital solution, that covers the whole customer journey:
+NorthRow is part of that solution for many companies, and we understand that digital transformation is a process in itself and that there is no magic bullet to success.
+By doing our own due diligence, however, we can help you to understand what it will take to make your business more efficient and profitable by wholeheartedly embracing a measured and bespoke digital solution that covers the whole customer journey:

 Client Onboarding (KYC/KYB)

-First impressions count and your clients demand a smooth, friction-free and efficient onboarding experience.
+First impressions count, and your clients demand a smooth, friction-free and efficient onboarding experience.
 NorthRow’s single-point solution allows you to onboard your clients, whether international companies or individuals, remotely, in real-time whilst performing in-depth AML and electronic identity verification.

 Ongoing Monitoring